FHPythonUtils/ImageEdit/documentation/reference/imageedit/transform.md

 def expand(image: Image.Image, padding: int | str) -> Image.Image:
 ```

-Uncrops the image with a padding...

-padding can be one of the following:
+Uncrops the image with a padding. padding can be one of the following:
 pixel: int, percent: "val%", scale: "valx"

 #### Arguments